Bronny James: Sophomore season

 On November 12, 2020, James played his first preseason game as a sophomore for California Basketball Club (CBC), a travel team representing Sierra Canyon, against Air Nado, a team affiliated with Coronado High School, at the High School Showcase.
 He scored nine points, all in the first half.
 In February 2021, James tore his meniscus at practice and underwent surgery.
 Due to the COVID-19 pandemic, he had not played any official games for Sierra Canyon in the 2020–21 season, which was set to begin later that year.
 After missing most of the season, James returned against Centennial High School in the CIF Southern Section Open Division final on June 11.
 He scored seven points in an 80–72 loss.
 Sierra Canyon, led by junior Amari Bailey, finished the season with a 16–2 record.

 Junior season

-In James' junior season, his Sierra Canyon team was led by seniors Amari Bailey and Kijani Wright.
-On December 4, 2021, he scored a game-high 19 points in a 71–53 win over St. Vincent–St. Mary High School in the Chosen-1's Invitational at the Staples Center, as Bailey was sidelined with an ankle injury.
+In James's junior season, his Sierra Canyon team was led by seniors Amari Bailey and Kijani Wright.
+On December 4, 2021, he scored a game-high 19 points in a 71–53 win over St. Vincent–St. Mary High School in the Chosen-1's Invitational at Staples Center, as Bailey was sidelined with an ankle injury.
 His team was upset by Harvard-Westlake School in the CIF Southern Section Open Division semifinals, where he scored four points.

 Sierra Canyon reached the Open Division regional final, losing to Centennial High School, 83–59, and James was held scoreless while playing through hip soreness.
 The team ended the season with a 26–5 record.
 As a junior, James averaged 8.8 points, 3.3 rebounds, 2.8 assists and 1.9 steals per game in 29 appearances.